Fair Value Measurements and Fair Value of Financial Instruments

 Private Placement and Public Warrant Liabilities

-As of June 30, 2022, the Company has Private Placement and Public Warrants defined and discussed in Note 9, Common Stock and Warrants.
+As of March 31, 2023, the Company has Private Placement and Public Warrants.
 Such warrants are measured at fair value on a recurring basis.

 The following table provides a summary of changes in the estimated fair value of the Private Placement Warrants and Public Warrants (in thousands):

-The fair value of the preferred stock warrant liability is determined using the Black-Scholes option pricing model, which involve inherent uncertainties and the application of management’s judgment.
-The following table provides a summary of changes in the estimated fair value of the preferred stock warrant liability (in thousands):
+The following table provides a summary of changes in the estimated fair value of the Structural Derivative Liability (in thousands):

 No definition available.